Flag Definitions

 The output of the targeting rule must match the name of one of the defined variants.

-One exception to the above is that rules may return true
+One exception to the above is that rules may return true or false which will map to the variant indexed by the equivalent string ("true", "false").

-If a null value is returned by the targeting rule, the defaultVariant
+If a null value is returned by the targeting rule, the defaultVariant is used.

-This can be useful for conditionally "exiting" targeting rules and falling back to the default (in this case the returned reason will be DEFAULT
+This can be useful for conditionally "exiting" targeting rules and falling back to the default (in this case the returned reason will be DEFAULT).

-, or a string that is not in the set of variants) the evaluation is considered erroneous.
+If an invalid variant is returned (not a string, true, or false, or a string that is not in the set of variants) the evaluation is considered erroneous.

 See Boolean Variant Shorthand.